Best Citi® Rewards Credit Cards

 Best for: High spending in one category

 If you’re looking to maximize your cash back in your highest-spending category, the Citi Custom Cash Card is your best option.

 While providing a decent unlimited 1% cash back on all spending categories at all times, the card provides a rotating kicker of 5% cash back on whatever you spend the most on in a given month, up to the first $500 spent.
 For example, one month you might spend the most money on groceries, while the following month you end up spending more at big-box retail stores.
 Whatever you end up spending the most money on, the card will reward you with 5% cash back, up to the first $500 you spend per billing cycle.
 All other purchases earn 1% cash back.
-The card has no annual fee and also comes with a 15-month, 0% intro APR balance transfer period, followed by a APR.

 In terms of a sign-up bonus, the Citi Custom Cash Card is fairly generous, offering a $200 cash bonus after you spend $1,500 within the first six months after account opening.
 Best of all, this card has no annual fee.

 If you’re looking to go all out with credit card rewards, the Citi Premier Card is the right call for you.
 Right off the bat, you can earn a huge sign-up bonus of 60,000 points after spending $4,000 in the first three months, which can give you the equivalent of $600 in gift cards.